Duplantis beats Warholm: Rewatch the unique 100m showdown!

 This feels really good today, and it's going to feel even better tomorrow!

-For Warholm, the defeat comes with a twist of humor: he will don the Swedish national colors during the upcoming Diamond League event in Zurich on 5 September, as part of the penalty for losing the friendly challenge.
+For Warholm, the defeat comes with a twist of humour: he will don the Swedish national colours during the upcoming Diamond League event in Zurich on 5 September, as part of the penalty for losing the friendly challenge.
 "This feels really good today, and it's going to feel even better tomorrow," Mondo said before handing Warholm the Swedish kit and adding, "This is all yours, brother."

 While this playful consequence underscores the friendly nature of their competition and further fuels the ongoing Scandinavian rivalry, it may also offer Warholm an unexpected advantage.
-He could find surprising support from Sweden during the event, where he will sport the blue and yellow colors of the neighboring nation.
+He could find surprising support from Sweden during the event, where he will sport the blue and yellow colours of the neighbouring nation.

 As the dust settles on this historic race, all eyes turn to Duplantis and Warholm's next moves.
 With Duplantis aiming for new pole vault records and Warholm honing his focus on the 400m hurdles, their pursuit of excellence is poised to inspire and captivate fans, further shaping the field and track landscape.